Tsinna

 “And you call such a place sacred?”
 Kehai scoffed.

 “Clan Tsinna conducts all of its most important affairs at Sanctuary,” Kalaanë said.
 “Peace treaties, clan bondings, rites of succession, trade deals, state funerals, spiritual cleansings… The location symbolizes the importance of coming together even when superior forces attempt to break alliances apart.
-It’s a crystal and stone temple that has been meticulously maintained since the time of Älår.”
+The temple has been meticulously maintained since the time of Älår.”

 Abezårí dismissed her helmet.
 It fizzled out of existence in a line of red light that swept over her head.
 “Since the time of Älår?
 Preposterous.”